BasharAZ1/flask_docker_example/README.md

 5. **Adding Users with Postman**

    You can now use Postman to add users to your database.
 Configure Postman to send a POST request to the endpoint that handles user creation.
-Make sure to include the user data in the request body as JSON.
+Make sure to include the user data in the request body as JSON. send POST request with"/users" and json file with "name":yourname

 ## Using the Application